decentsocial/website/blog/2020-10-12-Fast-virtual-scrolling-with-preact.md

 Yes!

-If you're using the preact-cli, or configured your bundler accordingly, you have support for `preact/compat` built it.
+If you're using the preact-cli, or configured your bundler accordingly, you have support for `preact/compat` built in.

 Which makes this a performance improvement without heavy shimming or other fluff.